-The informative messages from the translator can be suppressed by using the -s option.
+The informative messages from the translator and linker can be suppressed by using the -s option.
 Normally, both informative messages and error messages are sent to standard error output.

-The -t option causes &trace to have an initial value of -1 when the icode file is executed.
+The -t option causes &trace to have an initial value of -1 when the program is executed.
 Normally, &trace has an initial value of 0.

-The option -U causes warning messages to be issued for undeclared identifiers in the program.
+The option -u causes warning messages to be issued for undeclared identifiers in the program.
+The warnings are issued during the linking phase.

-Icon has several tables related to the translation of programs.
-These tables are large enough for most programs, but translation is terminated with an error message, indicating the offending table, if there is not enough room.
+Icon has several tables related to the translation and linking of programs.
+These tables are large enough for most programs, but translation or linking is terminated with an error message, indicating the offending table, if there is not enough room.
 If this happens, larger table sizes can be specified by using the -S option.
 This option has the form -S[cfgilnrstCFL]n, where the letter following the S specifies the table and n is the number of storage units to allocate for the table.

 С constant table 100

 f field table 100

 g global symbol table 200

 i identifier table 500

 I local symbol table 100

 n line number table 1000

 r record table 100

 s string space 20000

 t tree space 15000

-С code buffer 15000
+С code buffer 20000

 F file names 10

 L labels 500

 The units depend on the table involved, but the default values can be used as guides for appropriate settings of -S options without knowing the units.
-For example, icont -Sc200 -Sg600 prog translates prog.icn with twice the constant table space and three times the global symbol table space that ordinarily would be provided.
+For example, icont -Sc200 -Sg600 prog translates and links prog.icn with twice the constant table space and three times the global symbol table space that ordinarily would be provided.

-6.3 Environment Variables
+5.3 Environment Variables

-When an icode file is executed, several environment variables are examined to determine execution parameters.
+When an Icon program is executed, several environment variables are examined to determine execution parameters.
 The values assigned to these variables should be numbers.